 The costs of medical benefits will continue to have an effect on the School District budget as we continue to offer a competitive benefits package to employees through our self-insured plan.
 The School District continues to implement various wellness strategies to lower the pace of medical inflation.
-A recent Collective Bargaining Agreement was negotiated and is in effect through the 2025-26 school year.
+The current Collective Bargaining Agreement was negotiated and is in effect through the 2025-26 school year.
 Implementation of a stricter spousal rule will give some relief to these costs, and higher employee contributions for those that choose not to participate in the School District's wellness initiative will help to offset a fraction of actual expenses.

 One of the biggest challenges that the District will face relates to staffing recruitment and retention.
 As the job market tightens in our area, the District will face increasing pressures to increase rates for hard to fill support staff positions.
-The board of directors authorized a retention bonus during the 2021-22 fiscal year; however, that did not address perceived issues related to a competitive pay rate structure.
-The administration will continue to work with the board of directors on this issue
+The board of directors authorized starting wage increases in 2023-24; with this increase in starting wages, there are far less support staff openings with the start of the 2023-24 school year.
+The administration will continue to monitor the situation and work with the board of directors on this issue.